HelpingHandsProject/Application/README.md

 - Users can see an approximate distance to the person
 - Users can see a short description what the person needs help with
 - Users can offer their help
-- If the person requesting help is not anonymus, users see their name and profile image
+- If the person requesting help is not anonymous, users see their name and profile image
 - Users can search for requests requiring specific skills

 ![APP SCREENSHOT](screenshots/duapp_02.jpg)